Fuse International Conference Presenters

 Check back regularly as we continue to update this page with more presenters.

-Switching from journalism to communications, he was National Head of TV Publicity for the Australian Broadcasting Corporation before moving to Canada and entering the world of health care.
-After roles with government and health authorities in Alberta, he helped establish the Vancouver Coastal Health communications team when the organization was created in 2001, becoming VP in 2006.
+One of Canada’s most experienced health care communicators, Clay has been involved in issues ranging from SARS and H1N1 to privacy breaches and, most recently, fentanyl and the overdose crisis.
+Switching from journalism to communications, he was National Head of TV Publicity for the Australian Broadcasting Corporation before moving to Canada where, after roles with government and health authorities in Alberta, he helped establish the Vancouver Coastal Health communications team when the organization was created in 2001.
+While there, he led an award-winning team responsible for strategic communications and planning, media relations, issues management, stakeholder communications and community engagement until his recent departure as VP.

 He is an accredited member of both the International Association of Business Communicators (IABC) and the Canadian Public Relations Society (CPRS), as well as a past-president of the Health Care PR Association of Canada.
 He is the recipient of numerous local, national and international awards, and VCH Communications and Public Affairs was named the world’s Best Non-Profit Communications team by IABC in 2017.